RoqueNight/XSS---Basics/README.md

 - Consider Canonicalize user-supplied input
 - Whitelist backend URL'S and make use of HTTPS for all backend systems
 - Make use of the HTTPOnly Cookie Flag
-- Enforce a strict CSP policy to only allow whitelist domains from where javascript can be sourced from
+- Enforce a strict CSP policy to only allow whitelist domains from where Javascript can be sourced from
 - Implement WAF as a safety net to filter and block the majority of web application attacks
 - Implement RASP to monitor code-flow and to detected code-flow violations that could result in malicious behaviour
 - Perform red team simulations on your web application to help obtain external visibility and to test the effectiveness of your proactive security controls